freeCodeCamp/freeCodeCamp/docs/index.md

 ### Can I translate freeCodeCamp's curriculum?

+Thanks for your interest in translating the curriculum.

-At the minute we are translating the curriculum to Chinese _only_.
+Currently, we are translating the curriculum to support only the Chinese language.

-While we do intend to make the curriculum available in more languages, right now we do not have a timeline for this.
+We do intend to make the curriculum available in more languages, but we do not have any deadlines for the same.
+We have several operational limits like staff, active contributors and server costs.
+All these play a role in driving the internationalisation (i18n) efforts.

+**Why are you focusing on Chinese curriculum first?**

-China is one of the largest demographic regions in terms of our non-english audience.
-It is an ideal candidate for the internationalization (i18n).
-We currently have hundreds of thousands of users using an old version of the platform.
+China is the largest demographic regions, in our non-native english speaking audience.
+Currently, we have hundreds of thousands of users using an old version of the platform.
+This will give us an estimate of logistics involved in the i18n efforts to other languages.

-Once we have ironed out the logistics with the Chinese version of our curriculum, the next languages to follow would be _Arabic, Portuguese, Russian and Spanish_ in no particular order.
-For Portuguese and Spanish we will focus on Latin America as our target demographic region based on the audience we have.

-While you may work on the translations, we are unable to launch them until later next year, other than Chinese which is tentatively planned for a early 2020 release.
-We may accept pull requests (high quality human translations only), depending on a case to case basis.
+We intend to start i18n efforts in these languages post the Chinese language launch:

+Arabic, Portuguese, Russian and Spanish (in no particular order).

+We will focus on Latin America as the demographic region for Portuguese and Spanish.

+We do not have any plans for i18n to any other languages other than the above for the foreseeable future.

+You do not encourage you to work on i18n on the above languages.
+We may accept pull requests, without any expectation of any timelines on deployments.

 ### Can I translate freeCodeCamp's codebase documentation?